How to Buy Rigid Foam Insulation (With R-Value Chart)

 Disadvantages of Rigid Foam

 Naturally, there are some disadvantages to using rigid foam insulation products.
-This material has a low shear-strength.
-It can suffer cracks or damage if mishandled, altering its R-value and efficiency.
+This material has a low shear strength.
+If mishandled, it can suffer cracks or damage, altering its R-value and efficiency.

 Rigid foam panels are usually bulky and awkward, making them difficult to ship or transport.
-Homeowners will need adequate space to haul product home, or cut panels to fit in their vehicle.
+Homeowners will need adequate space to haul products home or cut panels to fit in their vehicles.